fbpx

 โ€œI do expect this year to be even better than this,โ€ she said of future financial projections.

-Transport volume numbers for the months of May and June โ€“ the two months the layoffs โ€“ were at their lowest in a 12-month period for the pediatric transport team, according to records obtained by Mississippi Today through a public records request.
+Transport volume numbers for the months of May and June โ€“ the two months following the layoffs โ€“ were at their lowest in a 12-month period for the pediatric transport team, according to obtained by Mississippi Today through a public records request.
 The numbers for the neonatal team in May and June did not see a noticeable decrease.

-Marc Rolph, executive director of communications and marketing for UMMC, said there was a two-week staff period in May that โ€œtemporarily limited our operational capabilities.โ€ย
+Marc Rolph, executive director of communications and marketing for UMMC, said there was a two-week staff training period in May that โ€œtemporarily limited our operational capabilities.โ€ย

 Rolph did not answer why the numbers were lower in June or how they to the same months’ numbers in previous years.